*Microfinanced Christine to begin her own sandal business

 *Supported more than 30 students since 2007 to continue their education and complete secondary school or vocational training

 *Opened a flour grinding mill to help support people with HIV and AIDS in order to become self supporting

-*Gave food aid (maize) to starving people in Engalaoni during times of drought
+*Give food aid (maize) to starving people in Engalaoni during times of drought and pandemic (COVID)